uniasset/uniasset-old/README.md

 * Sending a specific BTC amount to a receiver with referenceamount in `omni_send`

-* Creating and broadcasting transactions based on raw Omni Layer transactions with `omni_sendrawtx`
+* Creating and broadcasting transactions based on raw UniAsset transactions with `omni_sendrawtx`

 * Functional UI for balances, sending and historical transactions